EichlerLab/dss-snakemake/README.md

 # dss-snakemake
-A Snakemake pipeline for differential methylation analysis using DSS
+A Snakemake pipeline for differential methylation analysis using DSS.
+Pipeline is WIP!